tjdsouza/ten3maths/readme.md

 If you have a stable internet connection, play in the browser by clicking [here](https://tjdsouza.github.io/ten3maths/index.html).
 To start a new session (reset the game), simply open the link again.

 ### Offline Browser
-To use from a PC Offline, pull this repository and open "index.html" in your browser.
+To use from a PC Offline, download the [zip file](https://owls.technology:9213/JSPWiki/attach/FEP.Downloads/TEN3Maths.zip) of the most recent version.
+Unpack the `.zip` file on ten3.org and open "index.html" in your browser.
 To reset the session data, simply reopen index.html.

 ### Android
 From a computer or over the internet, move the APK to the downloads file, then open it to install and launch the mobile application.